-Course Code Course Name L-T-P Credits CSA4303 Design Thinking &its Applications 4-0-0 4
+Course Code Course Name L-T-P Credits CSA4303 Design Thinking & Its Applications 0-0-4 2

-- CLO.1 Better understand characteristics and processes, as well as the differences between novice and expert design thinkers. - CLO.2 Learn design thinking skills, focuses on the end-users and how to improve the user experience and make it more fulfilling. - CLO.3 To perform teams work collaboratively on a project, the joint advantage of experience, expertise and wisdom is available while developing solutions - CLO.4 Focuson finding solutions in an innovative way.
+- CLO.1 Better understand characteristics and processes, as well as the differences between novice and expert design thinkers. - CLO.2 Learn design thinking skills, focuses on the end-users and how to improve the user experience and make it more fulfilling. - CLO.3 To perform teams work collaboratively on a project, the joint advantage of experience, expertise and wisdom is available while developing solutions - CLO.4 Focus on finding solutions in an innovative way.
 So, while solving real problems this produces and delivers value to the end-users - CLO.5 Assists in creating successful brands and generating ROI from these brands.

 Introduction to design thinking, history of design thinking, case studies, design thinking in social innovations, tools of design thinking, customer journey map, product lock down workshops, implementing design thinking for making the process of a user better, case studies in retail, case studies in banking, case studies in management decisions, design thinking process and implementing it for a digital product.
+Introduction to Ideation and Prototyping Strategies.
+User Testing.
+Team work discussion + Launch of Service challenge.
+Design Research - tools for observation and immersion.